lightning/bolts/05-onchain.md

 requirement that we persist until all outputs are irrevocably resolved should cover this.
 [FIXME: May have to divide and conquer here, since they may be able to delay us long enough to avoid successful penalty spend? ]

-## Penalty Transaction Weight Calculation
+## Penalty Transactions Weight Calculation

-As described in [BOLT #3](03-transactions.md), the witness for a penalty transaction is:

-    <sig> 1 { OP_IF <key> OP_ELSE to-self-delay OP_CSV OP_DROP <key> OP_ENDIF OP_CHECKSIG }

-Which takes 1 byte to indicate the number of stack elements, plus one byte for the size of each element (+3), 73 bytes worst-case for `<sig>` (+73), one byte for the `1` (+1), nine bytes for the script instructions (+9), 33 bytes for each of the keys (+66), and two bytes for `to-self-delay` (+2).

-This gives 1+3+73+1+9+66+2=155 bytes of witness data, weight 155.
+There are three different scripts for penalty transactions, with the following witnesses weight (details of the computation in [Appendix A](#appendix-a-expected-weights)):

+    to_local_penalty_witness: 154 bytes
+    offered_htlc_penalty_witness: 291 bytes
+    accepted_htlc_penalty_witness: 307 bytes

-The penalty txinput itself takes 41 bytes, thus has a weight of 164, meaning each input adds 319 weight.
+The penalty txinput itself takes 41 bytes, thus has a weight of 164, making the weight of each input:

+    to_local_penalty_input_weight: 318 bytes
+    offered_htlc_penalty_input_weight: 455 bytes
+    accepted_htlc_penalty_input_weight: 471 bytes

-The rest of the penalty transaction takes 4+3+1+8+1+34+4=55 bytes assuming it has a pay-to-witness-script-hash (the largest standard output script), thus a base weight of 220.
+The rest of the penalty transaction takes 4+3+1+8+1+34+4=55 bytes assuming it has a pay-to-witness-script-hash (the largest standard output script).

+In a worst case scenario, we have only incoming htlcs and the HTLC-timeout transactions are not published, forcing us to spend from the commitment transaction.

+With a maximum standard weight of 400000:

+    max_num_htlcs = (400000 - 318 - 55) / 471  = 848

-With a maximum standard weight of 400000, this means a standard penalty transaction can have up to 1253 inputs.
-Thus we could allow 626 HTLCs in each direction (with one output to-self) and still resolve it with a single penalty transaction.
+Thus we could allow 424 HTLCs in each direction (with one output to-self) and still resolve it with a single penalty transaction.

 # General Requirements